113ll3/Ibmclouddocscli/reference/ibmcloud/cli_resource_group.md

   <dt>--resource-name</dt>
   <dd>The name of the resource to which the tags should be attached.
 This option cannot be used with classic infrastructure resources.</dd>
   <dt>--resource-id</dt>
   <dd>The CRN of the resource to which the tags are going to be attached; for classic infrastructure resources, it is the ID of the resource.
-You can obtain the CRN or the ID of the resource using 'ibmcloud resource search' command.</dd>
+You can obtain the CRN or the ID of the resource using `ibmcloud resource search` command.</dd>
   <dt>--resource-type</dt>
   <dd>The resource type of the classic infrastructure resource to which the tags are going to be attached; this parameter is required if attaching a tag to a classic infrastructure resource. ossible values for --resource-type are: SoftLayer_Virtual_DedicatedHost, SoftLayer_Hardware, SoftLayer_Network_Application_Delivery_Controller, SoftLayer_Network_Subnet_IpAddress, SoftLayer_Network_Vlan, SoftLayer_Network_Vlan_Firewall and SoftLayer_Virtual_Guest. </dd>
 </dl>